NFC: TNEP tag¶

-The TNEP Tag sample demonstrates how to use the Tag NDEF Exchange Protocol for NFC Tag Device library to exchange data using NFC’s TNEP Protocol on an NFC Tag Device.
+The TNEP tag sample demonstrates how to use the TNEP for tag device library to exchange data using NFC’s TNEP Protocol on an NFC Tag device.

-The NFC Poller device that does not support the TNEP library can interact with the NDEF records.
-If the Poller does supports the TNEP library, it can select the TNEP Service and exchange data with it.
+If the NFC polling device does not support the TNEP library, it can interact with the NDEF records.
+If the poller supports the TNEP library, it can select the TNEP Service and exchange data with it.

 Every TNEP Tag service has a callback structure that provides information to the application about Service State changes.
 The sample has two TNEP services defined, each of them containing the NDEF text records.